Donors and Recipients: On Asymmetric Transfer Across Tasks and Languages with Parameter-Efficient Fine-Tuning: Appendix

 \subsection{Licenses and Terms of Use}

-We use only publicly available datasets, models, and tools under their original licenses, and we do not redistribute any third-party datasets or model weights.
-All third-party artifacts are cited in the main text and Appendix.
-We will release our code under the Apache License 2.0 and include third-party license notices in the repository.
+We use only publicly available datasets, models, and tools under their original licences, and we do not redistribute any third-party datasets or model weights.
+All third-party artefacts are cited in the main text and Appendix.
+We will release our code under the Apache License 2.0 and include third-party licence notices in the repository.
 All third-party datasets, models, and tools are used strictly for research in accordance with their intended use and access conditions as stated by their creators.
 We do not repurpose research-only resources for non-research contexts.